ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Analysis

 \subsection{Resource Abundance and Competition}

-Intuitively, competition among players is more intense when resources are scarce.
-The experimental results confirm this assumption.
-In Fig. \ref{fig:boxplot}, we observe the box plots for ${\rm N}_{\rm survivor}$ and ${\rm RSR}_{\rm E}$.
-Based on comparative experiments in 1-3 and 4-6, we can conclude that when the game starts with lower initial resource supply (${\rm RSR}$), the average player survival rate is lower.
+Intuitively, competition is more intense when resources are scarce.
+The results confirm this assumption.
+According to observations of ${\rm N}_{\rm survivor}$, we can conclude that when the game starts with lower initial resource supply (${\rm RSR}$), the average player survival rate is lower.

-Another interesting observation from the results is that when the initial resource supply is lower, end-game resources are more abundant.
-We believe this may be because games that begin with intense competition lead players to adopt more aggressive strategies, whereas games starting with abundant resources lead players to adopt more conservative strategies.
+Another interesting observation is that when the initial resource supply (${\rm RSR}_{\rm S}$) is lower, end-game resources (${\rm RSR}_{\rm E}$) are relatively more abundant.
+We notice that games that begin with intense competition lead players to adopt more aggressive strategies, whereas games starting with abundant resources lead players to adopt more conservative strategies.